adaltas/ece-devops-2020-fall/PROJECT.md

 2. Provision the VM with Ansible, that includes installing and running:
   - language runtime
   - database
-  - Git
+  - Git (optional, if you choose to clone the repository from GitHub/GitLab, you have to set up ssh forwarding because of private repository)
-  - your application
+  - your application (clone from GitHub/GitLab, or copy local source files to a VM, or [sync folders](https://www.vagrantup.com/docs/synced-folders))
   - healthcheck of your application

 ### 4. Build Docker image of your application